 For those following me on my journey, this may seem like an obvious question: What’s next?
 What is life like after 24 years of marriage, separation, and divorce?
 I’m struggling to figure this out, and I know I’m not the only person out there asking the same question.

 So, like death, you need to grieve the person who is no longer in your life, and for me, until the hurt stops, I have to be strong and not look back.
 This is in NO way a pity party; I am moving forward to better things and trying to figure out my next chapter.
 You can drive yourself crazy, trying to analyze “what went wrong?”

-Hilary Clinton recently wrote a book titled “What happened,” revealing what she was thinking and feeling during one of the most controversial and unpredictable presidential elections in history.
+Hilary Clinton recently wrote a book titled “What Happened,” revealing what she thought and felt during one of the most controversial and unpredictable presidential elections in history.
 I get it, Hilary!
-Nothing like having the rug pulled out from underneath you.
-LOL, I am not comparing myself to Hilary by any stretch of the imagination, but here’s a strong woman who was devastated by the outcome.
-I, too, share that same moment, getting kicked in the heart not once but twice, only to find myself back in the same place again; my book would be titled “What (the F) just happened?”
+There’s nothing like having the rug pulled out from underneath you.
+I am not comparing myself to Hilary by any stretch of the imagination, but here’s a strong woman devastated by the outcome.
+I, too, share that exact moment, getting kicked in the heart not once but twice, only to find myself back in the same place again; my book would be titled “What (the F) just happened?”